In 1976, a California college dropout started a small business in a spare room at his home.

 - 1985: Founder Steve resigns from Apple

-- 1995: Pixar's Toy Story, the first commercial computer-animated feature, hits theaters.
+- 1995: Pixar's Toy Story, the first commercial computer-animated feature, hits cinemas.
 Pixar goes to Wall Street with an IPO that raises $140 million

 - 1997: Steve returns to Apple